An elegant period residence with antique furnishings, set in a mature garden.

 Take a cruise along the Connemara Coastline, or on Killary, Ireland's only Fjord, or perhaps on Lough Corrib, Ireland's second largest lake.

-The Bed & Breakfast is located in the center of a walkers paradise with the Western Way starting in Oughterard
+The location in the center of a walkers paradise with the Western Way starting in Oughterard

 and runing along Lough Corrib.